Stonesjtu/pytorch-learning/dispatch.md

 # how pytorch dispatch the `Variable.index_select` and the auto-grad

-This post assumes readers have the basic concepts of the `Function` and `Variable` in `pytorch`.
+This post assumes readers have the basic concepts of the `Function` and `Variable` in *pytorch*.

 pytorch is a deep learning framework that is famous for the simplicity of prototyping and debugging.
 There are no separate graph defining and actual computing parts in pytorch, instead, it builds the computation graph on-the-fly.

-## The `C/C++` backend
+## The *C/C++* backend

-For pytorch, or any other deep learning frameworks such as `mxnet`, `tensorflow`, the backend is usually written in `C/C++` for best performance.
+For pytorch, or any other deep learning frameworks such as **mxnet**, **tensorflow**, the backend is usually written in *C/C++* for best performance.
 It does no more than maintaining tensor information and doing tensor(matrix) math.

 The backend of pytorch is somehow fragile because it re-uses many codes from project `torch`.
-Fortunately the pytorch community is working on a new unified tensor framework named `ATEN` which is already used since version `0.3.0`.
-At the current stage, lib `ATEN` defines data structures such as `Tensor`, `Storage`, `TensorInfo` ..., with more and more native operations implemented independent of `TH` or `THC` library.
+Fortunately the pytorch community is working on a new unified tensor framework named `ATen` which is already used since version *0.3.0*.
+At the current stage, lib `ATen` defines data structures such as `Tensor`, `Storage`, `TensorInfo` ..., with more and more native operations implemented independent of `TH` or `THC` library.

-Currently the computation is dispatched from `ATEN` to the corresponding methods defined in `TH` (CPU), `THC` (GPU) and perhaps `THS` (sparse matrix math).
-Below the more complicated `THC` backend is used to clarify the function path from `ATEN` to real computing kernels.
+Currently the computation is dispatched from `ATen` to the corresponding methods defined in `TH` (CPU), `THC` (GPU) and perhaps `THS` (sparse matrix operation).
+Below the more complicated `THC` backend is used to clarify the function path from `ATen` to real computing kernels.

 ### invoking CUDA kernels